NETSTOCK | Overview of the menus | Dashboard

 Your Actual stock value versus the Model stock value.
 Typically the model is less than the actual because:

-- The model stock value is the optimal stock holding and assumes that there is no excess stock and that every single item in every location is in perfect balance
+The model stock value (the light portion of each bar) is the optimal stock holding and assumes that there is no excess stock and that every single item in every location is in perfect balance

 Your goal: to bring the actual stock value as close to the model stock value as possible while increasing or maintaining the fill rate